abhineetz/JavaAlgoAndDSPrep/README.md

 - BinaryTreeHeight - Evaluate the height of the binary tree.
 - BinaryTreeMaxElement - Find max element in a binary tree.
 - BinaryTreeSearchElement - Search and element in a binary tree.
+- BinaryTreeInsertElement - Insert an element in a binary tree.